ndminhhus/geeguide/README.md

 I will put here many scripts that I have used, either collected from various sources  or the ones I developed myself.

-The scripts are organized according to the processing workflow
+The scripts are organized not in order of increasing complexity but according to the processing workflow.
+However, each script or group of scripts is described separately so you can use them for your own scenario.
+General format of each title is: Objective, Core Script then Visualziation Checking

 I will try to cover the remote sensing side also

-General introduction about GEE and how to use it is skiped because you can find them in many places.
+General introduction about GEE and how to use it is skiped because you can find them in many other places.

+Table of Contents
+1. Filtering Image Collection
+2. Atmospheric correction
+3. Cloud masking
+4. Shadow masking
+5. Topographic correction
+6. BRDF correction
+7. Reprojection and resampling
+8. Image registration
+9. Band adjustment
+10. Making yearly,montly, seasonal or dekdal (10 days) composite images
+11. Land cover mapping
+12. Exporting data